 There’s the inhibition of DHT outlined above, and furthermore, green tea is known for directly reducing the size and activity of sebocytes, the sebum producing cells in the skin:

-- Secondly, this study found that ECGC could lower sebum production by inhibiting the growth of sebocytes, rather than killing them.
+STUDY TWO – this study found that ECGC could lower sebum production by inhibiting the growth of sebocytes, rather than killing them.
 It also decreased the sensitivity of sebum-producing cells to IGF-1, a big acne-causing androgen found in milk and produced in humans as an offshoot of insulin.

 It’s unclear whether this power is completely down to DHT or whether green tea has extra powers itself.
 But it really doesn’t matter.
 The following studies show that topical green tea is so fantastic for tackling oily skin that the specific mechanism is irrelevant.